 In this article, we’ll cover 15 options that are available to reduce your out-of-pocket, including different insurance programs, discount programs, and drug programs that all help in lowering your costs.

 Everyone’s situation is different and not every program may be right for you.
 Recognizing what your needs are and doing the proper homework can help you determine which direction you need to take.

 Keep reading to learn about the different ways to reduce your out-of-pocket costs while on Medicare.

 Medicare Supplements are one of the most popular ways to lower your out-of-pocket costs.
 They work with original Medicare to limit your responsibility if you were to ever have any kind of procedure or hospital stay.

 Generally speaking, Medicare only covers about 80% of your medical bills.
-If you do not have any kind of Supplement or secondary coverage, you could be responsible for 20% (or more) for your visit.
+If you do not have any kind of Supplement or secondary coverage, you could be responsible for 20% (or more) of your visit.

 Medicare Supplements are plans that are standardized by the government.
 There are 10 to choose from.
 All have different prices and coverage.
 You can read about the basics of Medicare Supplements here.